VANSH-THAPAR/Ecommerce-Follow-Along/frontend/README.md

 2. Added an **Edit** button to the product card.
 3. Implemented **auto-fill** functionality in the edit form.
 4. Allowed users to modify product details and save changes.

+---
+# **Product Deletion API - Milestone 14** 🚀
+---

+## **Overview**
+This project implements a DELETE endpoint to remove a product from MongoDB using its ID.
+Additionally, a **Delete button** is added to the frontend, allowing users to delete a product by sending its ID to the backend.

+## **Features**
+✅ API endpoint to delete a product by ID
+✅ Frontend button to trigger the delete request
+✅ MongoDB integration for data persistence